 Dr. John Grady-Benson was born and raised in the Chicago area.
 He graduated Phi Beta Kappa, magna cum laude, from Brown University in 1981.
 He was the president of his freshman medical school class at Northwestern University in Chicago and graduated in 1985.
 He did his internship in general surgery at Hartford Hospital, and completed his residency in orthopedic surgery at the University of Connecticut.
 He did a fellowship in joint replacement surgery and adult reconstruction at the Scripps Institute in San Diego, California.
 He started his professional orthopedic career at the University of Michigan, where he was the chief of the joint replacement service from 1991 to 1995.
-He returned to San Diego for one year in 1995, prior to joining Orthopedic Associates of Hartford and the clinical faculty at the University of Connecticut, in 1996.
-Dr. Grady-Benson was recognized as the “Teacher of the Year” by orthopedic residents in training at all three institutions: the University of Michigan, 1994; the University of California San Diego, 1995; the University of Connecticut, 2004.
+He returned to San Diego for one year, prior to joining Orthopedic Associates of Hartford and the clinical faculty at the University of Connecticut in 1996.
+Dr. Grady-Benson was recognized as the “Teacher of the Year” by orthopedic residents in training at all three institutions: the University of Michigan, 1994, the University of California San Diego, 1995; the University of Connecticut, 2004.

 Dr. Grady-Benson makes every effort to provide the most up to date care and treatment of patients with arthritic disease.
 “I strongly believe the procedure should match the patient,” he says.
 “I try to provide the information the patients need to make the best, most informed decision to optimize their quality of life.
 I work tirelessly to provide quality care in a compassionate, caring environment.”